CraneSoftwrights/revenge/en/build.md

 ## 3. Assembly

 Use 1/4" bolts in the corners to anchor the glued boards for drying.
-Take the time first to use the bolts to thread all of the boards slowly and carefully in each alignment hole.
+Take the time first to use the bolts to thread all of the boards slowly and carefully in each alignment hole, starting from the front of the board.
 Sloppy handling can readily break off a tab being threaded.
 Once all four tabs are fully threaded through all of the eight boards, carefully remove the bolts in preparation for gluing.

-Starting by threading the top board from the front, add the glue to the back of the board and promptly thread the next board tightly to the assembly using all four bolts.
+Starting by threading the top board again from the front, using the threads already made.
+Add glue to the back of the board and promptly thread the next board tightly to the assembly using all four bolts.

 Saw off the tabs when the gluing has fully cured.
 Sand the edges to remove the laser char and hide where the tabs are joined.